dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ONNX Runtime offers other backends for inference.
 We can easily swap to a different backend by changing the provider.
 In this case we will use the CUDA backend.

 {{< notice warning >}}
-You have to uninstall the onnxruntime package before installing the onnxruntime-gpu package.
+You mustuninstall the `onnxruntime` package before installing the `onnxruntime-gpu` package.

 Run the following to uninstall the `onnxruntime` package.
 ```bash